kayne10/distributed-etl-app/README.md

 Find all report csv files in `reports/` directory.
 Once the apps run they will overwrite those reports.
 I mounted a docker volume so that reports get updated after each run.

 Also, visit http://localhost:8080/ to explore app metrics.

+## Possible Streaming Solution
+If I were to process this data in a streaming app I would add Kafka and Kafka connect to to the picture.
+I stream change data capture events from the Postgres database to Kafka and then I would modify my apps to do structured streaming with Spark.
+Instead of writing to CSV, I would write to separate Kafka topic.